Skip to main content

 • October 15, 2020

-Efudex (fluorouracil) "After completing my EFUDEX treatment my skin seemed to get better and then it turned out to get worse and worse, red spots where I had applied the cream.
+Efudex (fluorouracil) "After completing my Efudex treatment, my skin seemed to get better, and then it turned out to get worse and worse, with red spots where I had applied the cream.
 My doctor could not understand why and prescribed me cortisone cream, which turned out to be much worse.
-Another doctor said I am cancer free but from now on I have constantly broken capillaries on my face and I am not able to do any inversions or put my head down.
-My skin is still irritated after 6 months that I stopped using Efudex.
-With a very sensible skin you should be aware that this cream is not always the best option."
+Another doctor said I am cancer-free, but from now on, I have constantly broken capillaries on my face, and I am not able to do any inversions or put my head down.
+My skin is still irritated after 6 months since I stopped using Efudex.
+With very sensitive skin, you should be aware that this cream is not always the best option."

 1 / 10